yext/answers-search-ui/README.md

     icon: 'star',           // optional, the name of an icon to use in no results, defaults to star
     iconUrl: '',            // optional, the URL icon to use in no results
-    hideInNavigation: true  // optional, hide this tab in the navigation component if it’s been added, defaults to false
+    hideInNavigation: true  // optional, hide this tab in the navigation component if it’s been added, defaults to false },

-  },
   {
-    verticalKey: 'locations', // optional, the vertical search config id
+    verticalKey: 'locations', // The verticalKey
     label: 'Location',        // The label used for the navigation element
-    url: 'locations.html'     // The link for the navigation element }
+    url: 'locations.html',    // The link for the navigation element }
 ]
 ```